 We found 5 family medicine practitioners who accept United Healthcare Platinum POS near Ebensburg, PA.

-Dr. Enrique Koh is a family medicine practitioner in Ebensburg, PA.
-Dr. Koh is in-network for several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
+Dr. Enrique Koh's area of specialization is family medicine.
+He is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.

 Conditions / Treatments